ryceg/ha-virtual-heatpump/README.md

 - **COP (Coefficient of Performance)**: Efficiency rating (default: 3.0)

-- **Temperature Differentials**: Outside vs target temperature affects efficiency
+- **Temperature Differentials**: Outside vs target temperature affects efficiency (if configured)

 - **Load Factor**: Room vs target temperature affects power demand

+**Note**: For simple heaters with actuator switches (smart plugs), you can:
+- Use the smart plug's built-in power monitoring for accurate real-time consumption
+- Set the estimated power to match your heater's rated power
+- Skip outside temperature configuration if you don't need COP-based estimation

 Formula (simplified):